If you have a dream about snakes, it’s important to pay attention to how they presented themselves.

 Try to remember all of the details you can from the dream.
-In order to spur dream recall, The Dream Recovery System uses the acronym PACTREPS.
+To spur dream recall, The Dream Recovery System uses the acronym PACTREPS.

 P = People — Were there any people in the dream?
 Did they do anything?

 A = Animals — Were any animals prominently featured?

 C = Colors — Did any colors stand out?

 T = Modes of Transport — Was a journey involved?